bfishman/node-webrtc-rpi-binaries/README.md

 Build folder contains the node-webrtc binaries compiled for (on) armv71 architechture.

 To use:
-- place the `build` folder from this repo into the `node-webrtc` repo's root, i.e.:
+- place the `build` folder from this repo into the `node-webrtc` folder, i.e.:

 ```
 cd ~